sandialabs/slycat/docs/setup-server.rst

 ^^^^^^^^^^^^^^^^

 * allowed-markings - List of marking types that may be assigned to models.
 * plugins - List of filesystem plugin locations.
 You may specify individual .py files to be loaded, or directories.
-Every .py file will be loaded from a directory, but directories are `not` searched recursively.
+If you specify a directory, every .py file in the directory will be loaded, but directories are `not` searched recursively.
 Relative paths are relative to the slycat-web-server.py executable.
 * remote-hosts - Dict mapping string hostnames to dicts containing host-specific configuration.
 Each host dict may contain any of the following:

     * agent - Optional dict configuring remote agent access on the host.
 Some models require the Slycat Agent when accessing a remote host, and agents must be explicitly configured on a host to be used.
 The agent dict must contain the following: